gzone-studios/gamecast/GameCastCore/README.md

-# GameCast Core
+# GameCastCore

-Core parts that both GameCast Client and GameCast Server require.
+The **GameCastCore** project contains the shared logic and models used by both the GameCastServer and GameCastClient.
+It ensures consistency and reusability across the project.